jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 And now, they add the necessary attributes of a "service operation":

-`automate edit add-attribute "Name" --isrequired --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "Name" --isrequired --aschildof "{AcmeAPI.ServiceOperation}"`

-`automate edit add-attribute "Verb" --isrequired --isoneof "POST;PUT;GET;PATCH;DELETE" --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "Verb" --isrequired --isoneof "POST;PUT;GET;PATCH;DELETE" --aschildof "{AcmeAPI.ServiceOperation}"`

-`automate edit add-attribute "Route" --isrequired --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "Route" --isrequired --aschildof "{AcmeAPI.ServiceOperation}"`

-`automate edit add-attribute "IsAuthorized" --isrequired --isoftype "bool" --defaultvalueis "true" --aschildof {AcmeAPI.ServiceOperation}`
+`automate edit add-attribute "IsAuthorized" --isrequired --isoftype "bool" --defaultvalueis "true" --aschildof "{AcmeAPI.ServiceOperation}"`

 > Note: The tech lead has deliberately ignored some of  the optional behaviours of a "service operation" such as response caching and rate limiting for this next API.
 Which is an example of the tech lead picking and choosing what to start their team with in the first iterations of the pattern, leaving room for evolving the pattern as the `RoadRunner` product matures.